kevL/yata/ReadMe.txt

 Escape - deselects any selected cells/rows/cols if not currently editing a cell
        - if editing a cell it escapes the edit without changing the field
+       - if the tabcontrol is focused it switches focus to the table

 Enter - starts editing a cell if the table has focus and only one cell is
         currently selected